 |Developing a 33-item list|

-|The four pants/bottoms that made the final cut, and a pair of NQR khaki pants that'll do until I get something that fits better (and now I'm inspired to seek it).
+|Three pairs of pants and one pair of shorts that made the final cut, and a pair of NQR khaki pants that'll do until I get something that fits better, because I needed something to tide me over until the next laundry day (and now I'm inspired to seek a better-fitting pair).
 Even with that concession, I'm two pants/shorts under my plan.|

 |You get an exemption to the 33-item limit for jewelry that you never take off, and this necklace came with a story.
 My grandmother had a pair of diamond earrings, and two sons.
 As each young man met the woman he wanted to marry, grandma gave him one of the earrings to have reset into an engagement ring; my dad presented his to my mom in 1950.
 Some years later, my mom replaced her ring with an eternity band, and had the diamonds from the engagement ring reset yet again into a necklace.
 I have photos of her as a young mother in a white shirt with this pendant dangling from her neck, posing with baby me.
 She passed the necklace on to me, along with its story, in 1995, and I’ve worn it ever since.|